Want the perfect workout program?Take Quiz

 Now that we understand the physiological effects of ice baths, we can discuss how they play out into practical benefits.

 Due to decreased blood flow, exposure to an ice bath reduces the body's inflammatory response, a natural part of the healing process, which helps mitigate discomfort.

 There are times when you may want to mitigate the body's inflammatory response and the pain that results, and ice baths can help.

-Probably the most common reason that the general public becomes interested in ice baths is to help with muscle soreness during workout recovery.
+This is probably the most common reason why the general public tends to become interested in ice baths.
+And, if you're wondering why athletes take ice baths, it's primarily to help with muscle soreness during workout recovery.

-For example, if you're a runner and finish a longer race or training session, cold water effectively reduces muscle soreness and mitigates the severity and longevity of delayed onset muscle soreness (DOMS)3.
+Here's an example of how it helps.
+Let's say you're a runner who has just finished a longer race or training session.
+Cold water will effectively reduce your muscle soreness and mitigate the severity and longevity of delayed onset muscle soreness (DOMS)3.
 It may also help to eliminate metabolic waste faster4.